 Another word for lien is a claim.

 If a lien expires, the lienholder becomes a general creditor.
 This minimizes the return they’ll have on their lien.
-So if the debtor defaults on their payments, the expired lien holder can sue, but will get access to any funds in the order that they placed the lien.
+So, if the debtor defaults on their payments, the expired lien holder can sue, but will get access to any funds in the order that they placed the lien.
 The first lienholder has primary access to any liquidated funds.
-Secondary gets what’s left after that and so on.
+The secondary lienholder gets what’s left after that and so on.